Get insider access

 Best Laptops For Battery Life

-Battery life is one of the most important aspects to consider when purchasing a laptop; it can be annoying if you continually look for a power outlet to charge your device, especially when you're out and about.
+Battery life is one of the most important aspects to consider when purchasing a laptop; it can be annoying to continually look for a power outlet to charge your device, especially when you're out and about.
 Thankfully, many laptops have fantastic battery life as CPUs, SoCs, and other components become increasingly more power-efficient.
-Battery life isn't the only thing you need to consider when buying a laptop, though, as a poor user experience or sluggish performance can make even a laptop with incredible battery life near unusable, so it's important to weigh each model's pros and cons.
+Battery life isn't the only thing you need to consider when buying a laptop, though, as a poor user experience or sluggish performance can still make a laptop with incredible battery life near unusable, so it's important to weigh each model's pros and cons.
 Also, remember that the configuration can greatly affect a laptop's battery life.

-We've bought and tested over 110 laptops.
+We've bought and tested over 130 laptops.
 Below, you'll find our picks for the best laptops for battery life you can buy.
 You can also see our recommendations for the best 15-16 inch laptops, the best travel laptops, and the best Windows laptops.

 1. Best Laptop For Battery Life